Is Florida online gambling legal?

 However, Florida gamblers can bet on horse races through advance deposit wagering apps.
 Several are available in the state, but the most popular is the FanDuel-owned TVG.

 Additionally, Florida online sports betting was available during the brief period in November 2021 when sports betting was up and running.
 There’s almost no scenario in which sports betting returns to Florida and online sportsbooks aren’t available.

 FL online casino games still have quite a wait

 The negotiations of the 2021 Florida gaming compact highlighted the problems associated with online gambling in Florida.
 Politicians in the legislature drew a clear distinction between online sports betting and everything else.

 In April 2021, there were several reports that Gov. Ron DeSantis and the Seminole Tribe of Florida agreed to a “miscellaneous” section of the compact that could bring all forms of online gambling to Florida.
-The section stated that the state would negotiate in “good faith” with the tribe to offer online casino games, including poker.
+The section stated that the state would negotiate in “good faith” with the tribe to offer online casinos in Florida.

 Just before the deal was finalized and the compact was sent to the legislature, that part was removed from the compact.
 Local media outlets said it was to ensure a smooth passage in the legislature.